 Our Wells

-Sabore’s Well built two wells that serve over 250 Maasai families each, and are planning on a building a third one with your help!
+Sabore’s Well has already built two wells, each serving over 250 Maasai families each, and plans to construct a third with your help.
 Each well is equipped with solar panels, a solar pump, a 10,000 liter holding tank for dispensing the water quicker and more efficiently, and a set of bathrooms.
-Not only do our wells provide a sustainable source of clean water, but they help solve gender inequities by shortening the trips of Maasai women to the river so they can spend more time with their families or learning a trade.
-In addition to the wells helping people, a trough was built to provide water to the thousands of domestic animals and many of the wild animals.
+These wells not only provide a sustainable source of clean water, but they also help reduce gender inequality by shortening the long trips Maasai women must make to the river, giving them more time for family or to learn a trade.
+Additionally, a trough has been installed to provide water to thousands of domestic and wild animals.

 More information about the Supetai Well in the Narok County: